MilanSuresh2468/cse15l-lab-reports/LabReport1.md

 ![Image](ss4.png)

-The current working directory is /home. cd changes directory, so when we list no arguments, nothing happens.
+The current working directory is /home. 'cd changes directory, so when we list no arguments, nothing happens.
 Thus, afterwards, the working directory is still /main.
 This is not an error.

 ## Directory as Argument: